iAmGroute/NPTpy/README.md

   to provide a relay and notify portal `6` to connect to it.
 - Netport server `4` picks relay `5`, asks it to establish a specific pair of listening ports.
   Then, it sends this information along with the relay's address to portals `1`/`3` and `6`.
-- The relay creates a forwarding entry with these ports and uses an eBPF/XDP program to handle the packet forwarding.
+- The relay creates a forwarding entry with these ports and performs packet forwarding (optionally using an eBPF/XDP program).
 - The portals connect to the relay via TCP/UDP and establish a TLS tunnel.
 - Portal `6` connects to the end-server `7`.
 - Traffic is forwarded between the clients' connections to the server's connection over the TLS tunnel.